final-0/SA-ICM-v2/README.md

 Download [model weights](https://drive.google.com/drive/folders/1J7rsrEFn20zLginAcyDzY5DdCMbYamgC?usp=drive_link).
 You can obtain **"sa-icm_[lambda].pth.tar"** from this link.
+Lambda is a parameter to control the rate.<br>
 These weights can be used by placing them in the "param" folder.<br>
 ```
 param ---- param_details.txt